The Northern Pikes: History

 In 2005, the band struck up a musical collaboration with Les Stroud.
 Throughout 2005 and 2006 they performed together live several times.
 A six-song EP born from this collaboration entitled Long Walk Home was released in the spring of 2007, and was credited to "Les Stroud & The Pikes".

 In 2006, Merl Bryck made the decision to curtail his touring schedule, and left the Northern Pikes.
 Long-time sideman Ross Nykiforuk joined the band on keyboards as the fourth member onstage from 2006 to 2011.
-Since then, Semko, Potvin and Schmid have continued touring under the Northern Pikes banner as, in their own words, a "power trio".
-In 2017, Grapes of Wrath guitarist Kevin Kane joined them for their 30th Anniversary of "Big Blue Sky" Tour, becoming a full-time member of the band in 2018 for the recording of Forest Of Love.
-The 10-track record is the band's first in 16 years and also features original members Semko, Schmid and Potvin.
+Since then, Semko, Potvin, and Schmid have continued touring under the Northern Pikes banner as, in their own words, a "power trio".
+In 2017, Grapes of Wrath guitarist Kevin Kane joined them for their 30th Anniversary of "Big Blue Sky" Tour, becoming a full-time member of the band in 2018 for the recording of Forest of Love.
+The 10-track record is the band's first in 16 years and also features original members Semko, Schmid, and Potvin.
 BlueFrog Studios hosted the band for two official pre-release concerts on June 6, 2019, which were viewed via Facebook Live and YouTube Live.
-The band began working on a new album in early 2020, which Jay Semko described as a "tribute to Snow in June" but postponed finishing it due to travel restrictions and difficulty getting together in studio due to the Covid pandemic.
-They plan to finish it and have it out by 2022.
+The band released Forest of Love, on June 7, 2019.The band began working on a new album in early 2020, which Jay Semko described as a "tribute to Snow in June", but postponed finishing it due to travel restrictions and difficulty getting together in studio due to the Covid pandemic.

 In 2019, Semko recorded a new version of the band's 1987 single "The Things I Do for Money", in collaboration with cellists Theodor and Maximilian Aoki, for the soundtrack to Warren P. Sonoda's feature film Things I Do for Money.